sutrolabs/census-docs/destinations/segment.md

 ![Don't worry if the credential here is different!](<../.gitbook/assets/Screen Shot 2021-11-12 at 11.16.53 AM.png>)

-Note: Census's permissions will be the same as this Segment token.
+Note: Census' permissions will be the same as this Segment token.